$q$-Painlev\'e equations on cluster Poisson varieties via toric geometry: -Painlev e systems on cluster Poisson varieties q-Painlev e systems on cluster Poisson varieties

+Suppose that $\bs$ is a seeds of $q$-Painlev\'{e} type.
+By Proposition \ref{prop:polygon only depends on s}, we have the polygon associated with $\bs$, which we denote by $P_{\bs}$.

-\begin{proposition} $P_{\mathbf{i}}$ is a Fano polygon that has no remainders.
-Moreover, every Fano polygon that has no remainders is obtained in this way. \end{proposition} \begin{proof} Fix a sequence of blowup $(Y,D) \to (\bar{Y},\bar{D})$ as in Section \ref{section:q-P type}, and define a polygon
+\begin{proposition} The correspondence $\bs \mapsto P_{\bs}$ is a bijection from the set of the seeds of $q$-Painlev\'{e} type to the set of the Fano polygons that have no remainders. \end{proposition} \begin{proof} We first show that $P_{\bs}$ is a Fano polygon that has no remainders.
+Fix a blowup data $\beta$ associated with $\bs$.
+We define a polygon $Q_{\beta}$ by